bcarne6/git-coached/README.md

-# Send your Rocket League .Replay files through Discord
+# Makes sharing your replays easier